 What Causes Floor and Wall Gaps?

 Floor and wall gaps are a symptom of foundation damage.
 Overall, foundation damage is caused by problematic soil, generally brought on by certain weather conditions.
-Here’s how the environment in Texas can affect the soil around your home.
+Here’s how the environment can affect the soil around your home.

 Drought or Dry Soil